sasdf/GUpload/index.md

 ```bash
 curl -X PUT "$URL" --upload-file file.txt
 ```
-you can use any tools you like to upload.
+You can use any tools you like to upload.

 The file will show up after uploading is done.